 Having said that, glasses are probably the worst of the two – at least kids have their cute moments, too.
 Having your drunken friends – and even strangers – constantly ripping them off your face to try them on seems like it would be bad enough.
 But no, they also stop you from going wild on the dance floor.

 Under the right circumstances – read: with a glass of wine and ample time – cooking can be one of the greatest pleasures of the day.
 But scrap that if you are one of the unlucky ones who is chained to their glasses.
 A hot, steamy kitchen and lenses are not a good mix and will most likely lead to fogged-up glasses and using sugar instead of salt.
 So much for the relaxing night in and romantic candle-lit dinner… maybe next time.

 6. Getting a Good Photo

-Regardless of the situation, sharing special and personal moments requires a level of tranquillity and closeness that is difficult to get when you have medical apparatus on your face.
+No matter the situation, sharing intimate and personal moments with a loved one often requires a certain level of closeness that can be difficult to achieve when you have a pair of glasses on your face.